subspace/subnomicon/CONTRIBUTING.md

 Please follow this pathway for *minor* contributions such as Spelling errors, Typos, Rewording, etc.
 > If you are adding entirely new pages, features, etc, then please refer to the `Advanced` portion of this section

-1. Go to [Subspace Documentation](https://subspace.github.io/subspace-docs), and find the page that you would like to change.
+1. Go to [Subnomicon](https://subnomicon.subspace.network), and find the page that you would like to change.
 2. Scroll to the bottom and click `Edit this page`.
 3. This will open up GitHub, and direct you to the raw page on GitHub.
 4. In the top right click the `pencil` emoji to edit the page.